Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 LinkDescription

-PC Health Check ToolCheck if your PC supports Windows 11 24H2
+PC Health Check ToolCheck whether your PC is eligible for Windows 11 and recent feature updates

 Summary

-If your PC can’t update to the latest Windows 11, check your CPU first — it might no longer be supported.
+If your PC refuses to update to the latest Windows 11 release and shows “end of service” messages, the issue may not be a simple glitch — your CPU or firmware might no longer be fully supported.

 ✔️You might also find these helpful: